jekil/hardentheworld/Applications/MongoDB_2/index.rst

 Run MongoDB with a dedicated user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Priviledge separation should always be used, it is suggested to run MongoDB processes with a dedicated user account (an operative system account with the minimum priviledges needed to run the service).
+Privilege separation should always be used, it is suggested to run MongoDB processes with a dedicated user account (an operative system account with the minimum privileges needed to run the service).
 Most installers already creates a dedicated user when installing MongoDB.

 References